 “What are your plans for the community?”

 Depending on the size of the land, most builders build out a community in sections; so depending on when you purchase, you could be in for several months of on-going construction.

 “Are there comparable communities nearby?”

-Check with the builder to see if they have similar communities nearby.
-This may give you options in floorplans, features, pricing, and/or lot location that may not be available at the community you’re visiting.
+Check to see if the builder has similar communities nearby.
+This may give you additional options in floorplans, features, pricing, and/or lot location that may not be available at the community you’re visiting.

 These questions will help you decide if a new construction home is right for you.
-When you’re ready to make the leap to homeownership, visit DiscoveryHomes.com to learn more about our communities through the Bay Area.
+When you’re ready to make the leap to homeownership, visit DiscoveryHomes.com to learn more about our communities throughout Northern California and Nevada.